-These vegan carrot cupcakes are perfectly spiced, topped with tangy cream cheese frosting, and everything you love about the traditional recipe—minus the eggs and dairy!
+These vegan carrot cake cupcakes are perfectly spiced and easy to bake, topped with tangy homemade cream cheese frosting and crushed walnuts.
+This easy dessert has everything you love about traditional carrot cake—made into cupcakes, minus the eggs and dairy!

 Closeup of vegan carrot cupcake with cream cheese frosting on cake stand

+• Get them party-ready.
 Garnish each cupcake with toasted walnuts, or get creative and pipe a carrot onto the top!
+These make an excellent Easter dessert or holiday treat, especially if you’re expecting a crowd.

 Notes on Ingredients